Paulist Fr. Bradford Shoeberle

 Paulist Fr.
 Patrick Johnson

 Paulist Fr.
-Patrick Johnson is the associate pastor of Old St. Mary’s.
+Patrick Johnson is an associate pastor of Old St. Mary’s.
+He was ordained on May 4, 1974.

 Paulist Fr.
 Steven Petroff

 Paulist Fr.
-Steven Petroff is the associate pastor of Old St. Mary’s.
+Steven Petroff is an associate pastor of Old St. Mary’s.
 He is a native of Clarkston, MI.

 He earned a B.A. from Oakland University in Rochester, MI, and an M.S. in Hispanic literature and linguistics from Georgetown University in Washington, D.C.